bgbennyboy/USB-Disk-Ejector/README.md

 *   /REMOVELABEL
     Ejects the drive with the specified label.
 Eg /REMOVLABEL "Work Drive"
     Partial name matching is possible if a wildcard (*) is used.
 Eg /REMOVELABEL "*BEN" would eject a drive that had Ben in its label (eg Ben's Pen Drive).

+*   /EJECTCARD
+    Ejects the card media from a drive rather than trying to eject the drive itself.
+    Combine it with other switches Eg /REMOVELETTER G /EJECTCARD would eject an SD card in drive G.

 The command line switches could be used to eject a drive from the command prompt, a bat file, a desktop shortcut or as part of a script or menu.